brockf/hero/docs/developers/errors_logging.md

 ## Logging

 Through the `log_message()` function below, you can log various levels of messages during your application's execution.
-In order for these log messages to be stored, the instance must be [configured to have logging enabled](/docs/configuration/advanced).
+In order for these log messages to be stored, the instance must be [configured to have logging enabled](/docs/configuration/advanced.md).

-[method]void log_message( string $type , string $message )[/method]
+## `void log_message( string $type , string $message )`

 Place an entry (`$message`) in the site logs.